The 4 main reasons why brokers provide leverage

 They say it takes a couple of blown-up accounts before you learn the true nature of how to trade the markets and if you are going to learn by doing, it better be with a smaller account.

 Also, if you want to trade several markets at the same time while keeping your standard lot size, you need to use a leveraged account.
-It works like this because the difference between forex margin and lots are two distinct things in trading.
+It works like this because the difference between forex leverage and lots are two distinct things in trading.

 While trading this small account you can add leverage to the mix and enter the markets with enough size to make real money on your positive trades.
 This is one of the biggest advantages of leveraging up and using borrowed funds.